mitkonikov/Cinefolio/README.md

 # Cinefolio

 Personal portfolio website made using Svelte & Firebase.
 Hosted at [cinefolio.web.app](https://cinefolio.web.app/).
-The Portfolio is mostly meant to showcase videos, but also in the future we are planning a better support for showcasing coding projects using short videos and/or embedded demos.
+The Portfolio is meant to showcase short films and videos.

 ## Developing